Rim-777/shorty/README.md

 To avoid any excessive complexity I used DBMS PostgreSQL.
 My opinion - PostgreSQL is the classic solution and it should be enough for long time.
 In the future(if necessary), we can make the following optimization:
-* Use Redis to the cache storring (it will make  the uniqueness checking process faster).
+* Use Redis to the cache storage (it will make  the uniqueness checking process faster).
 * If we don't need the absolute accuracy of the redirects number, we can move increment to the background job.
 * In case if the 'Links' - table becames huge we can use some full-text search engine such as Elasticsearch or Sphinx.
 But now it would be overkill.